30 April 2018

 I had Cob, a fish new to me, simply pan fried.
 It was a delicate, sweet white fleshed.
 I sampled many of the two dozen wines we'd brought.
 But the one I returned to and settled on was the delicious Wellington Wines 'La Cave' Pinotage.
 Red wine and white fish and it made a perfect fit.

-bert's report on his visit to Miller's Thumb fish restaurant in Cape Town intent on pairing L’Avenir 'Grand Vin' Pinotage 2006 with grilled marlin:
+I was reminded of that epiphany by Emile Joubert's report on his visit to Miller's Thumb fish restaurant in Cape Town intent on pairing L’Avenir 'Grand Vin' Pinotage 2006 with grilled marlin:

 "I was already salivating at the thought of the perfumed red elixir chasing the oily, robustly flavoured morsels of marlin.